okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 - Follows `write once, read multiple` approach, simplifying data coherency issues and enabling high throughput data access.
 Example is a web crawler application.
 - Optimized for throughput rather than latency.
 This makes it suited for long batch operations on large scale data rather than interactive analysis on streaming data.
 - Moving computation near the data reduces network congestion and increses throughput.
 HDFS provides interfaces or applications to move closer to data storage.

+### Architecture

+1. Leader-follower architecture, where `Namenode` is the leader and `Datanodes` are slaves.
+2. Files split into blocks, and blocks are stored on datanodes (generally one per node within cluster).
+3. Datanodes manage storage attached to nodes that they run on.
+4. Namenode controls all metadata, including what blocks make up a file and which datanode the blocks are stored on.